sbt/website/src/reference/02-DetailTopics/03-Dependency-Management/03-Library-Management.md

 ##### Forcing a revision (Not recommended)

-**Note**: Forcing can create logical conflicts, when it appears transitively, so it's no longer recommended.
+**Note**: Forcing can create logical inconsistencies so it's no longer recommended.

 To say that we prefer the version we've specified over the version from indirect dependencies, use `force()`: